 NATO peacekeepers have used tear gas against Serb protesters in northern Kosovo.
 They dispersed the crowd in order to start dismantling barricades erected in a protest against deployment of customs checkpoints on the border.

-“They are willing to let convoys pass with supplies for NATO troops.
+Serbs are ready to offer some concessions in the conflict, but NATO wants the one thing the barricade defenders would not agree to, says Belgrade-based political analyst Aleksandar Pavic.“They are willing to let convoys pass with supplies for NATO troops.
 What they are not willing to do is allow Albanian so-called customs officials to take the border between Kosovo and the rest of Serbia.
 This is something they are not going to back away from,” he told RT.
 “We can expect more conflict, because obviously NATO is acting as infantry for the government in Pristina.”

-"They are living in horrible conditions, basically in a ghetto, so their presence on the barricades is a form of silent protest against what NATO has planned for Kosovo.
+Serbian-Canadian documentary filmmaker Boris Malagursky views the protests as a fight for survival by the Serbs of northern Kosovo."They are living in horrible conditions, basically in a ghetto, so their presence on the barricades is a form of silent protest against what NATO has planned for Kosovo.
 And Serbs have no intention of giving up.
 If this was organized by a regime that is supported by the West, they would have been hailed as freedom fighters," Malagursky told RT.